aircarbon/dpx/docs/ACR_OVERVIEW.md

 ## Overview

-The ACR system provides a complete on-chain governance solution built on Ethereum using Foundry and OpenZeppelin Contracts.
+The ACR system provides a complete on-chain governance solution built on Avalanche using Foundry and OpenZeppelin Contracts.
 It consists of two main smart contracts:

 1. **ACT Token (ACR in production)** - An upgradeable ERC-20 governance token with voting capabilities
 2. **ACTGovernor** - An OpenZeppelin Governor contract for DAO governance